dimchee/Dijkstra/Readme.md

+# Dijkstra Legacy
-# Simple Languge that will never be implemented (challenge accepted :smiley:)
+- "Simple Languge that will never be implemented'' (challenge accepted :smiley:)
 - "A discipline of programming'' by Edsger W. Dijkstra